 I tried to find a sophisticated answer, but the truth was simpler than that: I don’t care enough.

-I care enough to ask about the incident and, once informed, to partake in a conversation about the ideas and values contained in the event.
-But I don’t care enough to constantly stay up to date with the daily chatter of what happened yesterday.
+I care enough to ask about the the incident and, once informed, to partake in a conversation about the ideas and values that the event pertains to.
+But I don’t care enough to stay up to date with the daily chatter of what happened yesterday.
 It’s too much effort for too small of a picture.

 In fact, I’ve noticed a general theme in my life: a distaste for current events.
 Along with the news, I stay away from politics, I don’t follow sports, and I’m largely out of tune with pop-culture.
-They all feel like more sophisticated forms of gossip, but they’re still gossip.
-I never feel like a better person after going out of my way to hear about them, so that’s always been a sign for me not to actively seek it out.
+These activies may feel like more sophisticated forms of gossip, but they’re still gossip.
+I never feel like a better person after going out of my way to partake in these activites, so that’s always been a sign for me not to actively seek them out.

 That’s not to say that I’m completely uninformed about the world.
 The beauty of it is, since most people are so entralled with current events, the really important stuff you can’t avoid.
 So I end up finding out the headlines eventually, just not during my morning coffee.